meta53/XirisBot/README.md

 7. `/dgt DoIntensity` Tells everyone to hit Intensity of the Resolute AA
 8. `/dgt DoServants` Tells everyone to hit Steadfast Servant AA
 9. `/dgt DoInfusion` Tells everyone to hit Infusion of the Faithful AA
-10. `/dgt RaidGroupMode` A mostly internal or event used event.
+10. `/dgt SetupRaid` A mostly internal or event used event.
 Describes the raid mode currerntly running, defaults to..
 DEFAULT.
-Calls SetRaidGroupMode which has hard coded raid group layout currently.
-Will change to INI driven in future.
-11. `/dgt RaidDIClerics` Similar to RaidGroupMode, mostly internal or event driven.
-Describes what clerics have DI in the current raid.
-Calls SetRaidDIClerics which has coded DI cleric group layouts.
-Will change to INI driven in future.
+Calls SetupRaid which pulls from xiris_common INI.
+Sets lists of group leaders, and DI available clerics
-12. `/dgt doRefreshXTarget` Used to manually force raid to refresh their XTarget list.
+12. `/dgt RefreshXTarget` Used to manually force raid to refresh their XTarget list.